 In a collaboration between MoMA Design Store and SVA Products of Design, I came up with Nerdy Slurp.

 Nerdy Slurp is a watermelon holder that can measure the angle of watermelon pieces, and stop juice dripping on people's hands.
-While users are eating watermelon, the juice can be collected by Nerdy Slurp, for users to drink afterward.
+While users are eating watermelon, the juice can also be collected by Nerdy Slurp, for users to drink afterward.

-It was a funny idea and got a good laugh during the pitch, but didn’t make it to the end.
+It was a funny idea and got a good laugh during the pitch, but unfortunately didn’t make it to the end.

 I learned a few things from this failed product pitch.
 For example, acrylic glue is not the healthiest matter when in direct contact with food, and when you pitch a product to MoMA, remember to always match the brand voice and lifestyle of your target users.
 Also, I slightly overestimated the amount of juice dripping from one piece of watermelon, and the buying power of users that would be annoyed by dripping juice.

 If there is a next time, I will do a better job.